jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Bugfix: Zookeeper initial population can be done in parallel
 - Bugfix: Network sockets are closed, when a IOException has occurred
 - Bugfix: Package was not routed to the last hop of routing list
+- Bugfix: Ensure distribution group is read when local mappings are requsted

 ### Version 0.4.1 (Stable) - 02.02.2018
 - New Feature: Implemented the spatial join operation